Established in 2010

 • Max Elevation : 6476 Meters | 21,246 feet

-• Total Duration: 21 Days
+• Total Duration: 16 Days

-• Trekking Days: Days
+• Trekking/Climbing Days: 10 Days

-• Training Days: 1 Day
+• Acclimatization & Training Days: 4 Day

 • Buffer Days: 1 Day

-• Level: Difficult
+• Level: Extremely Difficult

 Accessibility of Mera Peak

-The start of the Mera Peak expedition is a very easily accessible.
+The start of the Mera Peak expedition is very easily accessible.
 The journey originates in Kathmandu from the district of Thamel, which is often referred to as a paradise for adventure enthusiasts.

 From Kathmandu you drive to the Ramechaap airport for an early morning flight to Lukla.
 This small village of Lukla is the start point of your trekking journey.